 Limits to engineering the human species

-What are the limits to engineering Superhumans?
-Futurologist Gerd Leonard has proposed some interesting ideas about that, looking at the role of a whole range of new technologies that are currently being developed.
+What are the limits to engineering ourselves as humans?
+Besides the methods mentioned above, there are a whole range of new technologies that are currently being developed.

 Take ‘brain computer interfacing’ for instance.
 Serial entrepreneur Peter Diamandis predicts that in 2034, we’ll be able to connect the human brain to the internet.